Scintillation of PSR B1508+55 -- the view from a 10,000-km baseline: RESULTS

-\section{DYNAMIC AND SECONDARY SPECTRA}
+\subsection{Dynamic and Secondary Spectra}

 The dynamic spectra of the GMRT and ARO from both sessions of the observations of B1508+55 are shown in Figure~\ref{fig:GMRT-dynamic-spectra}.
-The 730-742 MHz subband in ARO is heavily contaminated by mobile communication signals; frequencies above 730 MHz have therefore been excluded from our analysis.
+Frequencies above 730~MHz are excluded from our analysis owing to severe mobile communication RFI at ARO.
 The autocorrelation of the normalized dynamic spectrum at zero time and frequency lag is hence the modulation index squared $m^2$ by definition \citep{Johnson2012}:

 where $I$ is the intensity time series and $I_n$ is the `off-pulse' intensity time series which contains the receiver noise.